- 22

 - February

-What Is OWASP?
+What is OWASP?

-Why Is the OWASP Top 10 Important?
+Why is OWASP Top 10 Important?

 - It covers vulnerabilities responsible for over 90% of hacking incidents

-OWASP Top 10:2021 — What Are All 10 Categories?
+OWASP Top 10:2021 — What Are All 10 Items?

 A01:2021 — Broken Access Control

-Example: Changing the URL from /user/profile?id=100 to ?id=101 and seeing another person's data.
+Example: Changing the URL from /user/profile?id=100 to ?id=101 and seeing another person's data

 A02:2021 — Cryptographic Failures